Contact Information

 Professor Davis is Professor of Biology at the Community College of Allegheny County, an Adjunct Instructor of History at Duquesne University, and an Instructor in the Osher Lifelong Learning Program at the University of Pittsburgh.
 He is President Emeritus and an Executive Board member of the Southern Association for the History of Medicine and Science.

-Public Health Student Liaison: Kaitlin Sweeney, BS
+Public Health Student Liaison: Ifeyani Igboaka, PharmD

 Member at Large: John Zanardelli, MPH